List of VeggieTales characters: Larry the Cucumber

+Larry the Cucumber (introduced 1993) is an optimistic and whimsical cucumber, Bob's best friend, and the co-host of VeggieTales.
+Larry's defining characteristics are his singular toothy grin and his child-like personality.
+Regarding the basic nature of Bob and Larry's relationship, Phil Vischer has stated that "Bob wants to help kids, Larry wants to help Bob."
+But because Larry usually gets distracted with his own whimsical ideas, he can add more to Bob's frustration rather than take away from it.
+Despite it all, Larry remains loyal and always finds a way to help Bob finish a show or teach kids a valuable lesson.

 Phil Vischer first conceived Larry as a chocolate bar, but Vischer's wife, Lisa, said that parents would not like videos starring a candy bar because it might encourage poor eating habits.
-After being turned into a cucumber, Larry was used to make a twenty-second animation test called "Mr. Cuke's Screen Test", which was the genesis of VeggieTales.
+After being turned into a cucumber, Larry was used to make a twenty-second animation test called "Mr. Cuke's Screen Test," which was the genesis of VeggieTales.
 Larry then appeared in "VeggieTales Promo: Take 38" chasing after his blue wind-up lobster toy while Bob gave his speech.
-However, Larry's public debut was in the first episode, "Where's God When I'm S-Scared?".
-Throughout the episode, he is established as the source of most of the jokes, including physical gags and silly dialogue.
-For the first two episodes, Mike Nawrocki performed Larry's voice differently, sounding much lower and dopier.
-He later changed the voice to a higher pitch with a slight lisp in the third episode, "Are You My Neighbor?".
-Gradually, Larry's speech impediment became less prominent with each new video release.
+However, Larry's public debut was in the first episode, "Where's God When I'm S-Scared?" featuring him as the titular role in a retelling of Daniel in the Lions' Den.
+In later story segments, Larry takes on many character roles and develops several recurring alter-egos, such as Minnesota Cuke (a parody of Indiana Jones), a member of the infamous Pirates Who Don't Do Anything, and LarryBoy – a comical plunger-headed superhero.
+LarryBoy eventually spawned a franchise in its own right, leading to many standalone episodes, a spin-off called Larryboy: The Cartoon Adventures and the character continually features in subsequent VeggieTales spin-offs.
+Larry also has his own recurring musical segment called "Silly Songs with Larry," which feature humorous musical numbers.
+This is a very popular staple of the VeggieTales franchise and has been featured in nearly every episode of the original series, including several sing-along and compilation videos.

-In VeggieTales in the House and VeggieTales in the City, Larry is Bob's roommate in an Odd Couple scenario, with Larry being the Oscar to Bob's Felix.
+In VeggieTales in the House and VeggieTales in the City, Larry is Bob's roommate in an Odd Couple scenario where Larry is the Oscar to Bob's Felix.
 In these series, Larry's interests and hobbies consist of such silly activities as eating sardines, riding his bike on the ceiling, and playing make-believe.
-Like Bob, he is also seen working part-time jobs, such as an ice cream vendor and at Pa Grape's General Store.
-He is also still seen as LarryBoy, haphazardly fighting crime and facing off against his arch-enemy of the series: Motato.
-In The VeggieTales Show, Larry acts more like his old self, often presenting wacky ideas backstage before the shows begin and still writing occasional Silly Songs, including writing the series' theme song as seen in the pilot episode "God Wants Us To Make Peace".
-Larry also reprises his role as LarryBoy in the episodes that take place outside the theater setting, often reappearing with The League of Incredible Vegetables.
+Like Bob, he is also seen working part-time jobs.
+In The VeggieTales Show, Larry acts more like his old self, often presenting wacky ideas backstage before the shows begin and still writing occasional Silly Songs, including writing the series' theme song as seen in the pilot episode "God Wants Us To Make Peace."